-Presto is a distributed SQL query engine developed by Facebook that is designed to perform high-speed, real-time data analytics for interactive analytical queries of gigabytes to petabytes of data.
+Presto is a distributed SQL query engine developed by Facebook that is designed to perform high-speed, real-time data analysis for interactive analytical queries of gigabytes to petabytes of data.
 It supports standard ANSI SQL, including complex queries, aggregations, joins, and window functions.
 Implemented by Java, it supports various data sources such as Hive, HBase, relational databases, and even proprietary data stores.
 Below is its architecture diagram:

 Presto on EMR is pre-configured with connectors such as Hive, MySQL, and Kafka.
 In this section, the Hive connector is used as an example to illustrate how Presto reads the data in a Hive table for query.
 The EMR cluster is configured with environment variables related to presto-client, so you can switch directly to the Hadoop user and use Presto CLI.

 /usr/local/service/directory of the CVM instance for the EMR cluster.

 First, you need to log in to any node (preferably a master one) in the EMR cluster.
 For more information on how to log in to EMR, please see Logging in to Linux Instances.
 Here, you can choose to log in with WebShell.
 Click "Log in" on the right of the desired CVM instance to enter the login page.
 The default username is

 root, and the password is the one you set when creating the EMR cluster.
 Once the correct credentials are entered, you can enter the command line interface.

 Run the following command in EMR command-line interface to switch to the Hadoop user and go to the Presto folder:

 Here, $host is your host address, and $port is your port number.
 Then, switch to the presto-client folder and connect to Hive through Presto:

 [hadoop@172 presto] [hadoop@172 presto-client]$ ./presto --server $host:$port --catalog hive --schema default